15 small bedroom lighting ideas to make your tiny space look bigger and brighter

 Placing two lights instead of a single pendant light, and hung low over the bed is an alternative small bedroom lighting idea.
 With lights like these, make sure you choose an attractive flex, traditional fabric flex cables come in all sorts of colours and provide the perfect finishing touch.

-What lighting is best for a small room?
+What is the best lighting for a small dark bedroom?

 How do you make a small room look bigger with light?